zazyzaya/ArduinoWindow/README.md

   <h5>Figure 1.
 LED color cycle</h5>
 </div>

+The code should work out of the box, but here is a quick list of pain points that may be worth keeping track of if you want to modify it:

+* The RTC is very finicky.
+I had to add the `i2c_unstick` function to make sure that when the device is unplugged, the clock can reset itself.
+Make sure to call this function before calling `Wire.begin()` and `rtc.begin()` (still not sure if the Wire call is necessary).
+* Midnight is the biggest problem for clocks in the world.
+Make sure to run this thing for 24 hours to make sure it's debugged (or just use the serial input to set the time to 11:59 and wait)
+* There is a function called `loop_` that will cycle the colors for the full day.
+Use this to endlessly fiddle with the constants in `color_calculations.h`.

+## Wiring

 Wire everything up according to the following circuit diagram and your apartment will finally have a window:

-## Wiring

 <div align="center">